Session 14 - The Trail of the Pilgrims

 Thursday, February 2nd 1930

 The Trek to Drakmar - Day 4.
-After a tricky morning's travel the expedition reaches the lakeside town of Pokhara, which supports a street bazaar. while exploring the bazaar the investigators meet a trader who sold cooking utensils to another group of Europeans some months earlier. through him they trace the Italian expedition's former guide, Yangser Chumpo.
+After a tricky morning's travel the expedition reaches the lakeside town of Pokhara, which supports a street bazaar.
+While exploring the bazaar the investigators meet a trader who says they sold cooking utensils to another group of Europeans some months earlier.
+Through him they trace the Italian expedition's former guide, Yangser Chumpo.

 Yangser needs to be paid to talk, but when he does he shares the following information:

-• There were four white men, one spoke Nepalese and Tibetan
+• There were four white men in the expedition, one spoke Nepalese and Tibetan.

 • They were going to Drakmar, above the Monastery at Te, near the village of Kag.

-• That is not a good place, as the chortens have fallen and the black ghosts inhabit the caves.
+• This is not a good place, as the chortens have fallen and the black ghosts inhabit the caves.

 • When he realised that was their destination, Yangser Chumpo told them they must leave, and when they did not, he left them.